Kitchenuhmaykoosib Inninuwug First Nation: Background

 There are water pumping stations providing underground running water to homes on the island while those living on the mainland are serviced by water tanker trucks.
 There is also underground sewage piping with two lagoons at the west end of the island.
 The school, teacherages, and Post Island houses are the only structures supplied by underground sewage, the remainder of the community is serviced by a sewage truck.

 The community is a fly-in reservation with regularly scheduled flights by Wasaya Airways.
 The Big Trout Lake Airport has a gravel airstrip that is 1191 m in length.
 During the winter months, the community is accessible by winter road to Pickle Lake which is serviced by Ontario Highway 599, the northernmost highway in the province.

 Healthcare was traditionally provided by the Hudson's Bay Company post master who would dispense medication etc. The first nursing station was constructed in 1938, funded entirely by Reverend Leslie Garrett.
-The two-story building was 36 x 12; it included the electric light powered by a wind-turbine and battery storage.
+The two-storey building was 36 x 12; it included the electric light powered by a wind-turbine and battery storage.
 Indian Affairs built a new nursing station in 1950 which was staffed by two nurses.
 The current nursing station was constructed in 1973.
 Like other reserves, the healthcare is delivered by the federal Health Canada (unlike the rest of the province).
 It's a six-nurse station with a physician on site Monday to Friday.
 The station also has visiting specialists including optometrists and dentists.
 The nursing station also plays host to two first year medical students every May from the Northern Ontario School of Medicine which is a key component of their first year curriculum.